Const & Coverage

 But how do you make sure your new car insurance policy starts the same day you drive home with your new car, and what do you do if you don’t know which specific vehicle you’re driving?

 The good news is that you can shop around for car insurance before you have your new car, and, even if you don’t have your new car’s vehicle identification number (VIN) yet, you can still give a broker or agent all your other information so the policy is ready to go as soon as you find out what car you’re buying.
+Unlike other insurance products, like life insurance, buying car insurance can be completed quickly, without a waiting period.
 Here’s what you need to know about setting up a car insurance policy before you buy a vehicle.

 In this article: